What Is RSS Feed? It Is Old Tech But It’s Still Very Useful

 What is RSS feed?
 It’s old technology.
 But do you know what you can do with RSS today?

 There are a lot of uses.
 Use your feed to add your blog to other websites.
-You can send email notifications.
-It’s a great way to promote your book.
+You can send email notifications, and it’s a great way to promote your book.

 You can also collect feeds to read your favorite blogs and magazines.

-If you are not familiar with it, here are some tips on how to use RSS feed URLs and put them to work.
+If you are unfamiliar with it, here are some tips on using RSS feed URLs and putting them to work.

 What is RSS?

-RSS stands for Really Simple Syndication (RSS), and it has been around for a very long time.
+RSS stands for Really Simple Syndication (RSS), which has been around for a long time.

 The familiar orange RSS website icon was on almost every blog or site, and by clicking and adding the feed, you could read the latest content updates in your browser.